 Research Interests: Improving clinical and functional outcomes of aging populations through judicious use of drugs and interventions.

 Research Project (REC or PESC): Home-based exercise in patients underoing AVR.

-Title: Director of the “Mobility and Brain Function” Research Program at Hebrew SeniorLife’s Institute for Aging Research and Assistant Professor of Medicine at Harvard Medical School.
+- Director, “Mobility and Brain Function” Research Program, Hebrew SeniorLife’s Institute for Aging Research

 Training/Education: Dr. Manor received his B.S in Kinesiology as well as his M.S in Biomechanics from the University of Toledo.
 He later attended Lousiana State University where he received a Ph.D. in Biomechanics.
 Dr. Manor also performed a post-doctoral fellowship at the Beth Israel Deaconess Medical Center with a focus on Gerontology.